 In astrophysics, there are instances where the expansion and unpacking of origami demonstrates similarities to what scientists witness, for example the death of stars.
 When a star about 10 to 15 times more massive than our Sun runs out of nuclear fuel, it will collapse onto itself and then create a giant explosion.
 This energetic event, known as a supernova, hurls the outer layers of the star into space, creating an elegant tapestry of energy and stellar debris.
 NASA’s Chandra X-ray Observatory, as well as other telescopes, have looked at many of these explosions and the debris fields they leave behind (called “supernova remnants”).

 In this project, we will explore how origami can help us understand how objects can fold up to take up a very small space and unfold to be very large.
 Using spacecraft design as the main inspiration, we will create mini-solar arrays, a simple folding space telescope, and a mini-sunshade.

 These projects are designed to be successful with children and novice folders.
 No project will be ruined by inaccurate folding.
 Precision may improve the look of these models, but they will all function well without a high degree of precision.
 Precision comes with practice.

 Warm up to basic origami by folding a tiny star with thin strips of paper.
 Unfold the star to investigate how a supernova unpacks the star’s material.

-1 long/thin strip of origami paper suitable for “Lucky Stars”.
-Copy paper can be substituted if necessary (see template provided).
+1 long/thin strip of origami paper.
+These origami lucky stars are made with strips of paper cut about 10-inches to 11-inches long.
+Each strip can be as wide as 1/4 inch, 1/2 inch, or 3/4 inch.
+Thinner strips make smaller stars while fatter strips make larger stars.
+Copy paper can be substituted if necessary.
 For younger folders, long, wider strips of birthday/holiday wrapping paper can be used to make larger stars.

 Time needed: 15-20 minutes